Mount Gibbs + Louis Peak by Rennie Peak via Louis Lake / 吉布斯山

 Louis Peak Summit Views

-I had considered skipping Louis Peak and going straight to Mount Gibbs.
+I first considered skipping Louis Peak and going straight to Mount Gibbs.
 But by the time we could bypass the peak safely, we were only about 100′ from the top.
 So it would’ve been a pity not to make a brief cameo.

 See more trip photos here.